fullendmaestro/spatialGPT/README.md

 # 🌍 spatialGPT

-SpatialGPT is an innovative map exploration application that seamlessly integrates weather data insights, and conversational AI.
+spatialGPT is an innovative map exploration application that seamlessly integrates weather data insights, and conversational AI.
 Whether you're planning your next adventure, analyzing climate patterns, or exploring new destinations, SpatialGPT empowers you to access and interpret complex space effortlessly. 🚀

 ## 🌟 Features